 In the 1930s, Edmonton continued to thrive as a northern business centre, and thee airport was jumping off point for bush planes.
 In 1942, the wartime construction of the Alaska Highway made the city became the major ground transportation and supply centre to the far north.

 Oil was discovered in the Edmonton area shortly after World War II, near Leduc just south of Edmonton.
-The area around Edmonton became home to most of Alberta's oil production and refinery capacity, giving Edmonton new status as the Oil Capital of Canada (even though most headquarter office towers are located in Calgary).
+The area around Edmonton became home to most of Alberta's oil production and refinery capacity, giving Edmonton new status as the Oil Capital of Canada (even though most headquarter office towers are located in Edmonton).
 Since the Arab Oil Boycott of 1973, the city has grown dramatically with an area population now around 1,100,000.

 Edmonton is surrounded by a number of municipalities that together form "Greater Edmonton".